Sergy12/Portfolio_projects/COVID19_detection_VGG16/README.md

-# VGG16 Image Detection Project
+# VGG16 COVID-19 Detection Project

 ## Overview
 ### Objectives
-- To implement and compare 3 deep-learning models for image detection using the VGG16 architecture.
+- To implement and compare 3 deep-learning models for COVID-19 image detection using the VGG16 architecture.
 Each model uses a different image preprocessing method.
 - Reduce the 3 models' training total time using GPU and optimization techniques.

 ### Outcome